East German uprising of 1953: East Berlin

 Following Semyonov's decision, Soviet troops entered the environs of East Berlin in the early morning of 17 June.
 Meanwhile, crowds of workers began to gather at Strausberger Platz and other public places, and began marching towards the city centre.
 En route, they encountered GDR security forces – regular and Kasernierte Volkspolizei ('Barracked People's Police', KVP) units – who, apparently lacking instructions, did not initially intervene.
 Along with SED and FDJ functionaries, police officials tried – and mostly failed – to convince the marchers to return to their homes and workplaces.
 Where police attempted to halt or disperse the crowds, they rapidly ended up on the defensive.
 As the demonstrators drew in ever-greater numbers, a feeling of solidarity swept over them.
 Loudspeaker cars and bicycles provided communications between the different columns of marchers from the outer districts as, all morning, they converged on the city centre.
-On improvised banners and posters, the demonstrators again demanded the reinstatement of the old work quotas, but also price decreases, the release of fellow protestors arrested the day before, even free and fair all-German elections.
+On improvised banners and posters, the demonstrators again demanded the reinstatement of the old work quotas, but also price decreases, the release of fellow protestors arrested the day before, the end to barriers between East and West, and even free and fair all-German elections.
 Slogans like "down with the government!" and "butter, not arms" were also visible.
 Party posters and statues – especially those depicting SED and Soviet leaders – were burned or defaced.
+Signs and checkpoints between the Russian and other Allied zones of the city were torn down and barriers demolished, encouraging travel between zones.